Microwave Safe Dinnerware & Fine China Collections

 Noritake — For over 100 years Noritake has been setting the table for millions of Americans, and for satisfied consumers world wide.
 Now let Noritake set your table.

-notNeutral — Founded by the award-winning Los Angeles based architecture and design firm Rios Clementi Hale Studios, notNeutral creates bold, idea-based, accessible dinnerware for the everyday modern lifestyle.
+notNeutral — Founded by the award-winning Los Angeles based design firm Rios Clementi Hale Studios, notNeutral creates bold, idea-based, accessible dinnerware for the modern lifestyle.

-Oneida — Sure you've heard of Oneida as one of the world's largest marketers of stainless steel and silver-plated flatware.
+Oneida — Sure you've heard of Oneida as one of the world's largest marketers of flatware.
 Did you know that they also make beautiful dinnerware that is microwave and dishwasher safe?

 Pfaltzgraff — Five generations of family ownership and management led The Pfaltzgraff Company to become one of America's leading manufacturers of casual dinnerware and accessories for the home.

-Portmeirion Potteries Ltd., a British ceramic manufacturer based In Stoke-on-Trent, is a significant force in the pottery industry and an established reputation for high quality and innovative design in microwave and dishwasher safe dinnerware.
+Portmeirion Potteries Ltd., a British ceramic manufacturer based In Stoke-on-Trent, is a significant force in the pottery industry and an established reputation for high quality and innovative design.

 PTS International / 222 Fifth is known for its fine line of dinnerware, each pattern unique and timeless.
 These complete sets are both beautiful and affordable, making them ideal for special occasions or everyday use.

 Rosanna — If Rosanna Bowles ran the world, everyone would sit down to dinner each evening and enjoy a fresh-cooked meal presented on exquisite dishes.
-She believes that eating together is truly a giving and loving experience.
 You'll love setting your table with her fun and whimsical designs.